Since COVID-19 vaccines first became available, MemorialCare and all other health systems have been dependent

-You are in the next group to be vaccinated.
-Once we receive additional supply of vaccine from Los Angeles and Orange counties -- which is expected in the next two weeks -- we will be able to start offering the COVID-19 vaccine to our MCMG patients who are 65 years and older.
-We will notify you then using the contact information we have on file, including myChart, text message, email, phone outreach, or regular postal service, so that you can schedule your appointment.
+You are currently in the group of individuals who are being vaccinated.
+If you have been a patient of ours within the last 24 months, and if we have sufficient vaccine supply to administer, we will notify you using the contact information we have on file, including myChart, text message, email, phone outreach, or regular postal service, to inform you on how to schedule your appointment.
 Until then, there is no need to contact us to schedule a vaccine appointment.

 MemorialCare wants to provide vaccination to as many of our patients as possible and as soon as possible and we are taking all necessary steps toward that goal.
 As stated above, we are following the CDPH's vaccination guidelines.
-When we receive the vaccine supply and the county health department's approval to move ahead through the phases and tiers, we will notify you if you fall into a priority group using the contact information we have on file, including myChart, text message, email, phone outreach, or regular postal service.
+In addition, we are dependent upon the state and county for our vaccine supply.
+When we receive sufficient vaccine and when the county health departments approve moving ahead through the phases and tiers, we will notify you if you fall into a priority group using the contact information we have on file, including myChart, text message, email, phone outreach, or regular postal service.

 Because we cannot say exactly when this will occur, we are not scheduling vaccination appointments at this time.
 Thank you for your patience and we encourage you to visit this page for our most up-to-date information.